Home

 Exo 21:17 "Anyone who curses his father or mother must be put to death.

-Were the rioters ungrateful?
+Are the rioters ungrateful?
 We in this country have been blessed materially more than any country in the world (with the possible exception of the British people).
-The Federal government has doled out over 2 trillion dollars of our money in an attempt to help the underprivileged.
+The Federal government has doled out over 2 trillion dollars of our money in an attempt to help the underprivileged or to buy votes.
 Two trillion is a 2 with 12 zeroes behind it.
 That is two million millions.
 If you laid out dollar bills around the equator, you would have to circle the globe with them 7576 times to spend 2 trillion dollars.

 Is it ludicrous to ask if rioters are unholy?

-Is it ludicrous to ask if rioters are without love?
+Is it ludicrous to ask if rioters are without love of their opponents?

-Is it ludicrous to ask if they were forgiving?
+Is it ludicrous to ask if they are or were forgiving?

 Were they slanderous?
-Certainly the media was.
-Of course the media makes a business of being slanderous, political, and slanting their stories to rile up the public, thereby creating more news to report and promoting the media’s political slant.
+Certainly the news media was.
+Of course the media makes a business of being slanderous, political, and slanting their stories to rile up the public, thereby creating more news to report and promoting the media's political slant even if it is injurious to their country.

-Is it ludicrous to ask if they had self-control?
+Is it ludicrous to ask if rioters have self-control?

 Is it ludicrous to ask if the rioters in Los Angeles were brutal when the man hit the white truck driver in the face with a brick?

 Were they lovers of the good?
-As they were tearing down store fronts and setting them on fire, and stomping on cars, did they even consider whether the owners were good or not?
+As they tear down store fronts and set them ablaze, and stomp on cars, did they even consider whether the owners were good or not?
 The owners had invested large sums of money in those stores and cars.

 Were the looters and burners of the Korean stores in Los Angles treacherous?
 Did they go out of their way to pay back the Koreans for their ability to come to this country, set up stores in poor neighborhoods, and become a success?

-Did the attacks on Oakland police correct any overreaction by the police?
+Did the attacks on police correct any overreaction by the police?

 Were they conceited?
 Did many black merchants display "Black owned" property signs in an attempt to appeal to the conceit of rioting blacks?

 Another ludicrous question: Were they lovers of pleasure rather than lovers of God?
-Do you think they even considered obedience to God’s word in all this?
+Do you think they even considered obedience to the true God's word in all this?

-I doubt if any of us would want to have anything to do with them while or after they rioted.
+I doubt if many of us would want to have anything to do with them while or after they rioted.
+Let's read 2 Timothy 3:1-7 again:

-2 Timothy 3:6 describes loose women and men.
-Are you aware that 65% of all black births are to unwed mothers?
+Verse 6 described loose women and men.
+Are you aware that in New York 65% of all black births are to unwed mothers?
+About the same percentage of black pregnancies end in abortion.
 Government leaders have stated that the major reason for riots is the fact that there is no father in the homes of black children to teach the children moral values.
 Is verse 6 applicable to today's world?

 Does verse 7 describe to a tee our population, particularly our children today?
-Does it describe our schools - where our children are taught political values more that academics.
+Does it describe our schools - where our children are over-taught political values but under-taught academics.

-That their parent's values are just that... their parent's values.
-That each person must determine what is best for themselves even if it is different than the values of their parents
+In school they are taught that their parent's values are just that... just their parent's values.
+That each person must determine what is best for themselves even if it is different than the values and principles of their parents

 That evolution is provable while creation is disprovable.

-That sexual lifestyles are up to the individual.
+That sexual lifestyles and values are up to the individual.

 Are we living in the last days?